Writing an editorial is one of those things that sounds like it should be pretty straightforward. Easy, even.

 You might as well assume that hordes of people might descend on your opinion piece to dissect every detail.
 So check your sources.
 Check the accuracy of dates, numbers, and figures in your piece.

-There are several editorial structures, outlines, or templates.
-Choose the one the best fits your topic, purpose, and editorial type.
+There are several editorial structures, outlines, and templates.
+Choose the one that best fits your topic, purpose, and editorial type.

 Every editorial will have a beginning, middle, and end.

-Here are few specific structures you can use:
+Here are a few specific structures you can use: